 WASTE MINIMIZATION AND RECYCLING

-The campus community is constantly searching for ways to reduce the amount of waste we generate and recycle all possible materials.
-Take a look at what we’ve been doing.
+The Binghamton University campus community is continually looking for ways to reduce the amount of waste we generate and to recycle all possible materials.
+Here is a look at some of our efforts.

 - The University has a comprehensive recycling program.